artpersonnft/SecEdgarArchiverThing/README.md

 bash
 python -m pip install --upgrade pip

-Installation
+The script is your map and key to the treasure vaults of SEC knowledge, The Quest Begins with the following incantations..

-To install the script's dependencies, :
+Open your terminal (the portal to the digital realm).

-Open your terminal (the portal to the digital realm). it should autowhip them all into creation, in the same folder the script was ran from.
+linux: sudo python3 TheDoor.py

-Since the script is your map and key to the treasure vaults of SEC knowledge, The Quest Begins with the following incantations..
+windows : python3 TheDoor.py
-Here's how to embark:
+it will whip the sec files necessary into creation, in the same folder the script was ran from.
-run the script.
+SEC master archives come in zip form, with an idx file inside. its a spreadsheet.. those are saved to ./sec_archives/, where as the edgar files downloaded are text files, which are either htm or xml files, and those will go to ./edgar/.

 The Adventure
-As you run the script, imagine yourself navigating through ancient libraries, each function a room, each loop a corridor:
+As you run the script, imagine yourself navigating through ancient libraries, each function a room, each loop a corridor the the halls of NGMI:

 Explore Functions: Each function might represent a different chamber or vault where scrolls are kept.
 Handle Exceptions: These are the traps and puzzles you must solve to proceed.